Waste Management Sydney 🗑️ – What You Need To Know In 2023!

-As we are always working towards bringing technological and IT improvements to the realms of waste management (see blog on bin days) and recycling – to help improve customer service, we thought it would be a good idea to check out what garbage collection Sydney looked like not so long ago.
+As we are always working towards bringing technological and IT improvements to the realms of waste management (see blog on bin days) and recycling to help improve customer service, we thought it would be a good idea to check out what Sydney garbage collection looked like not so long ago.

-Check out our blog on smart waste solutions – which included Waster as one of the leading international players in the field.
+Check out our blog on smart waste solutions, which included Waster as one of the leading international players in the field.
 Proud to be the Australian representative!

-Garbage collection Sydney – a reminder of waste collection norms in years gone by
+Garbage collection Sydney: a reminder of waste collection norms in years gone by

 Check out the picture below:

 Whilst this picture was not taken in Sydney (I think it is from the UK), it shows a number of things that were once common and are now seen as archaic.
 It highlights how far we have come!

 The bins had no wheels.
 This is one of the biggest changes in garbage collection Sydney.
 Just like suitcases, for some reason, no one thought to put wheels on bins until very recently!
 This article claims that wheely bins were not invented until 1968.
 And even then, it was only for use in a UK factory.
 We were close to landing a man on the moon but we had not invented bins with wheels!
 Note: wheels on suitcases were not patented until four years later in 1972.

 The bins were lifted manually to dump in the garbage truck.
 There was no robotic arm and disposing of involved a huge amount of manpower.
 Think of how exhausting and dirty this work was for the men involved – hard labour every day.